oneminch/Notes/Java.md

     - Must have no explicit return type.
     - Must have the same name as the class name.
     - Can't be `abstract`, `static`, `final`, and synchronized.
-- If a class has no constructor, the java compiler creates a default one.
+- If a class has *no* constructors defined, the java compiler creates a default one with no arguments.
     - If any kind of constructor is implemented, a default constructor is not provided.

 > [!important]